RADIUS Events Logs: How to View and Access Them

 • SIEM or Syslog alarms

-Basically, event logs can be used anytime you need to troubleshoot connection issues for a particular user or device.
-They can also be imported to any Security Information and Event Management (SIEM) software you use, so you can be alerted right away when connection issues arise.
-In this way, they can potentially serve as the basis for the first notice you receive when there are problems with authentication to your network.
+You can use event logs whenever you need to troubleshoot connection issues for a particular user or device.
+You can also import them to any Security Information and Event Management (SIEM) software you use, so you can be alerted right away when connection issues arise.
+In this way, they can serve as an early warning system for network authentication issues.

 Network Policy Server (NPS) Logs